dennis-10/weather-visualization-tool/README.md

 ### Functional Requirements

-1. As a background resource, the app must allow users to configurate the local data repository.
+1. As a background resource, the app must allow users to configurate the local data repository. * THIS FR IS SET VIA COMMAND LINE
    1. The data must not be alterated in comparison to its font.
 2. The app must consume the weather data in local repository.
 3. The user can choose the weather variable.